 First, let’s look at some misguided reactions to the current situation that you want to avoid doing at all costs.

 - Attempting to move forward with an obsolete BD operation;

 - Adjusting to fewer opportunities and shifting budgets by shedding BD personnel;

 - Sticking with an outdated BD process (that everyone in the industry uses); and,

 - Doing nothing, waiting on the sidelines for conditions to change to the way they used to be, or thinking that the situation will fix itself (it’s not going to happen!).

 Since business as usual is not an option and we don’t have control over the current economic situation or the changes flowing from the government sphere, what do we have control over?

 You do have power and control over your Business Development operation as a whole and all of its components.
-From our more than 30 years experience working with clients, we know that Business Development is an integrated process.
+From our more than 30 years of experience working with clients, we know that Business Development is an integrated process.
 More than ever during these demanding times the following steps are crucial to address in order to achieve your revenue growth objectives despite the current conditions.

 - Invest your resources in conducting a comprehensive assessment of your entire Business Development operation including your plans, personnel and processes.